Autonomous stabilization of remote entanglement in a cascaded quantum network

-Before moving on to the actual entanglement detection experiment, we confirmed independently that the directional waveguide has low loss.
-Waveguide loss crucially impacts the attainable amount of entanglement and is an important parameter for constructing an accurate model of the experiment~\cite{irfan_loss_2024a}.
-To characterize the loss on a signal emitted by qubit A on its path to qubit B \emph{in situ}, we performed a transmission experiment as shown in Fig.~\ref{fig:characterization}C. We effectively compare the magnitude of two separately acquired scattering signals off the two qubits.
+Before moving on to the detection of entanglement, we performed a transmission experiment (Fig.~\ref{fig:characterization}c) to independently confirm that the directional waveguide has low loss.
+Here, we effectively compare the magnitude of two separately acquired scattering signals off the two qubits.
 The key is that the scattered signal from qubit A traverses the same path as that from qubit B, plus the unidirectional link.
-The two responses encode, separably, drive strength and emitted signal magnitude.
-With the knowledge of $\gamma_A$ and $\gamma_B$, the difference in detected signal normalized by drive amplitude can be inferred.
-From this procedure, we find that the ratio of the powers detected through the waveguide is $\eta^2 = 0.98 \pm 0.20$; that is, within our measurement precision, the transmission efficiency is indistinguishable from unity.
-More details on this analysis are given in \cite{methods}.
+The shape of the scattered signal is determined by the drive amplitude, $\Omega$, and the qubit-waveguide coupling, $\gamma$.
+The relative magnitude of the emitted signals, normalized by the drive amplitude, directly encodes the transmission efficiency $\eta^2$.
+By simultaneously fitting the scattering responses of both qubits over multiple powers to a numerical model, we extract $\eta^2 = 0.96 \pm 0.01$.
+This measurement confirms the realization of a low-loss cascaded network and agrees with the predicted reduction in loss achieved through the use of custom microwave connections.
+More details on this analysis are given in Appendix~\ref{app:Network Characterization}.